-No pecans: You could add sugar free chocolate chips into the batter.
+Change up the pecans: You could add sugar free chocolate chips into the batter.
 Or replace the pecans with either chopped almonds, hazelnuts or walnuts.

-For the icing, mix 4 tablespoon of powdered sweetener with 1 ½ tablespoon water and ¼ teaspoon of vanilla extract.
+Add a sugar free icing: Mix 4 tablespoon of powdered sweetener with 1 ½ tablespoon water and ¼ teaspoon of vanilla extract.

 Yes!
 If you want to use this batter for muffins, reduce the oven time to 25-30 minutes.
 Muffins always cook quicker than a single loaf.

 Use paper cases so they don't stick.

 Simply omit the sweetener.
 Option to also omit the pumpkin spice mix and add 2 teaspoons of turmeric instead.

 Fridge: Make sure you let the bread cool fully first and then keep it in an airtight container.
 Store it in the fridge for up to 5 days.